UniversityOfHelsinkiCS/oodikone/anonyymioodi/README.md

 - Ensure the newest user-db/kone-db image is pulled from the registry with `docker pull`
 - Start oodikone, let it run migrations
 - Modify db to wanted state.
 Tips:
   - Easy way to create new users is to modify dev user details in the frontend API config.
-Userservice creates a new user during login if the given uid is not present in user-db.
+A new user is created during login if the given uid is not present in user-db.

 By default, previous user-db/kone-db images are used as a base.
 If you want to build the image from a clean Postgres image, just comment out toska hub image and uncomment the clean Postgres image.